AgainPsychoX/Kingmaker-MoreVoiceLines/README.md

 + Replace dialogues referencing player character name by something more generic (for now it's fixed to use my character Elizabeth).
 + External audio player
     + Ensure single instance (already can be done by the game-side)
-	+ Kill after game exits
+	+ Kill after game exits (should work already, but I want to be extra sure, so need to add some more hooks)
-	+ Allow restart while in-game?
-WIP
 + Add pitch setting
 + Add speed setting
 + Allow skip part of the voice line using space, if possible using speed up